unicode-org/unilex/PROPERTIES.md

 identifiers](http://unicode.org/reports/tr35/#Unicode_locale_identifier)
 in IETF BCP47 syntax; for example, `vec-u-sd-itpd.txt` contains data for the Venetian language as used in the Padua subdivision of Italy.
+If there are multiple data files for the same locale in the same folder, they are distinguished by a private-use subtag such as `en-CA-x-foobar`.

 If you’d like to contribute data, please
 [tell us by filing a GitHub issue](https://github.com/unicode-org/unilex/issues).
+You’re also welcome to simply send [pull requests](https://help.github.com/categories/collaborating-with-issues-and-pull-requests/) via GitHub.

 For more background, see the main [Unilex description](https://github.com/unicode-org/unilex/blob/master/README.md).